jakesig/if2022summer/README.md

 ### Description

 Code for Invention Factory in Summer of 2022.
-This repository uses AWS SQS to implement an Alexa skill, including all server-side and client-side code,
+This repository uses AWS SQS to implement an Alexa skill, including all server-side and client-side code.

 #### Directory Information **`ask-skill/`**